wunderwuzzi23/blog/content/posts/2024/llm-context-pollution-and-delayed-automated-tool-invocation.md

 ## Impact and Mitigations

 Not invoking tools when untrusted data entered the chat context is an interesting approach that other vendors have not yet adopted.
-However, it can be bypassed as shown in this post and because of the lack of fixes for indirect prompt injection we have to stay alert.
+The mitigation here however is limited to the same conversation turn which the untrusted data is retrieved in.
+This means that it can be bypassed later in the chat.

 Currently the security impact for Gemini is limited, since Google fixed the [Data Exfiltration angle via Image Markdown rendering](/blog/content/2023/google-bard-data-exfiltration.md).
 I did report this behavior and bypass to Google last November to raise awareness.
 It's still unclear how Google plans to address it, but they confirmed tracking the issue.